couchbaselabs/try-cb-java/README.md

 # Couchbase Java Travel-Sample Application
-This is a sample application for getting started with Couchbase Server 4.5.
+This is a sample application for getting started with Couchbase Server 4.5 and later.
 The application runs a single page UI for demonstrating SQL for Documents (N1QL) and Full Text Search (FTS) querying capabilities.
 It uses Couchbase Server 5.0 together with Spring Boot, Angular2 and Bootstrap.